|Accommodation options||More about Berlin|

 Most popular language schools in Germany

 The language centers of this network are also scattered throughout Germany: students study in Berlin, Frankfurt, Hamburg, Munich, and other major cities.
 Schools offer a wide range of programs, from standard German courses to university preparation and summer classes for children and teenagers.
-Schools provide students with all educational materials, accommodation, and mealsAccommodation and meal expenses are not included in the cost for adults.
+Schools provide students with all educational materials, accommodation, and meals.
 For students, entertainment events and excursions are also organized.
 The duration depends on the chosen program: standard courses last from 1 to 48 weeks, and some specialized courses (preparation for exams, summer courses) — from 1 week to 3 months.
-The average cost is 491 USD/weekWithout accommodation.
+The average cost is 472 USD/week.

 Best cities to learn German